 Summary: A time travel story.
-When fifth year Severus Snape tries to create a forward time-traveling philter to prove his worthiness to Lord Voldemort, he is disappointed to find that his creation was worthless.
-Or was it?
+When fifth-year Severus Snape tries to create a forward time-travelling philter to prove his worthiness to Lord Voldemort, he is disappointed to find that his creation is worthless.
+Or is it?

-Warnings: This story is rated MA, and is not suitable for children under 18.
-It is AU, and includes strong language, lemons (graphic sex), violence and mention of violence/torture, unresolved sexual tension, and major character death.
-This story does have a happy ending, despite the scary MCD warning, I promise.
+Warnings: This story is rated NC-17/MA, and it is not suitable for children under age 18.
+It is Alternate Universe, and includes strong language, lemons (graphic sex), violence and mention of violence/torture, unresolved sexual tension, and major character death.

 Chapter Fifteen: (in which Hermione goes shopping in Diagon Alley with the Weasleys)